Financial Aid Application Process

 STEP 2.
-MARCH 2013
+MARCH 2

-Mail the FAFSA no later than March 2, 2013.
+Mail the FAFSA no later than March 2.
 NEW Cal Grant applicants must also mail the completed GPA verification form to the California Student Aid Commission no later than March 2.

 STEP 3.
-APRIL - MAY 2013
+APRIL - MAY

-Report (SAR) will be mailed to the student and all colleges listed on the FAFSA will receive the student's record.
+Once the FAFSA has been processed by the processing center (usually within four to six weeks after submitting the FAFSA), a Student Aid Report (SAR) will be mailed to the student and all colleges listed on the FAFSA will receive the student's record.
 As we receive processed FAFSA records, a packet of supplemental forms will be mailed to students beginning in June.